Skip to navigation Skip to content

 Street address

-Bovetstrasse 4/8 [street name + number/apartment or floor number]
+Bovetstrasse 4/8 [Street name + number/apartment or floor number]

-3007 Bern [postcode + name of town]
+3007 Bern [Postcode + name of town]

-SWITZERLAND [country]
+SWITZERLAND

-Post Office Box (Postfach) address
+Post Office Box address

-Postfach [P.O Box]
+Postfach [P.O.
+Box]

 3000 Bern 8 [postcode + name of town + post box number]

-SWITZERLAND [country]
+SWITZERLAND

-Note: the second last line must say P.O Box.
+Note: the second last line must say P.O.
+Box.
 Any additional number for the P.O Box location must appear on the last line after the postcode and town.

 Italian contributors + Read more ...

 A claim for Australian payment may include Italian Patronati documents or references.
 There are Patronati arrangements in Switzerland due to the many Italians working there.
 There may be instances where an Italian born claimant has Swiss contributions but has never resided in Switzerland.
 They live in Italy but travel over the border into Switzerland for work only.
 Customers who are resident in one country cannot use contributions from another country to claim Australian payment.
+See Italian Patronati.

-Registered Partnerships + Read more ...
+Same-sex relationships + Read more ...

 Switzerland recognises same-sex registered partnerships.